Vyral/greg-harrelson-recruiting/_posts/2019-08-26-whats-your-path-to-building-a-listing-based-business.md

   - Transaction Management
 excerpt: >-
-  In the first of my four-part series, I’ll discuss how to build your business based on buys and sellers alike.
+  In the first of my four-part series, I’ll discuss how to build your business based on buyers and sellers alike.
 enclosure:
 pullquote:
 enclosure_type: video/mp4